 Reports of fish with milky white flesh

 In 2022, the Ministry for Primary Industries (MPI) received reports of some snapper and trevally being caught that had flesh that looked "milky white" or "mushy".
 This is being referred to as "milky white flesh syndrome".
-While the syndrome has been seen and reported in previous years, it appears to be more common this season (2022-23).
+While the syndrome was more common over the 2022-23 season, it had been seen and reported in previous years.

-We know the syndrome has been affecting snapper in the Hauraki Gulf and East Northland areas.
-There have also been some reports of the syndrome appearing in other finfish species, such as trevally.
+The syndrome has been affecting snapper in the Hauraki Gulf and East Northland areas.

 Testing of snapper with this syndrome has found no reason for any biosecurity or food safety concerns.
 The main finding from the affected fish was evidence of nutritional deficiencies.
 This can happen after fish spawn.

-A summary of the testing report will be published in the June 2023 edition of Biosecurity New Zealand's quarterly magazine, Surveillance.
+A summary of the testing report was published in the June 2023 edition of Biosecurity New Zealand's quarterly magazine, Surveillance.

-Help us determine the spread of milky white flesh syndrome
+Help us to continue monitoring the spread of milky white flesh syndrome

 As a precaution, Biosecurity New Zealand is interested in reports of: